BerenLuthien/HyperColumns_ImageColorization/README.md

 ![](pics/FIVElayers_simplifiedModel.png)

-Some predictions are compared against the full model:
+Some of its predictions are compared against the full model:

 ![](pics/Simplified_with_top_layer_pred.png)

-This result implies that layer-5 contains important information regarding color.
-Further, we should probably pick up feature map before pooling rather than after pooling.
+This result implies that the conv-layer-5 contains important information regarding color.
+Further, we should probably pick up feature map before pooling rather than after pooling, apparently.
 Pooling operation loses some information after all.

 It may be interesting to try different combinations of layers, such as only output of layers 1,2,3, or only output of layeys 3,4,5, and so on.
+It is possible that only some specific layers contribute most to the colorization task.

 ## 6. Other models I tried
 I come up with two other models based on the concept of HyperColumns.
 The two models try to introduce more capacity, but they do not give better performance.
 Thus, it looks that the original HyperColumns already have enough capacity.